 1. True CAD automation: geometry, dimensions, and features must adapt

-A capable CAD configurator must be able to regenerate CAD models dynamically, not just switch between predefined options.
+A capable CAD configurator must regenerate CAD models dynamically — not just switch between predefined options.
+If a configurator cannot adapt the underlying CAD model, it is not truly automating — it is only selecting.

 - Modify geometry based on dimensional changes